olavsdtr/olavsdtr/README.md

 - 👋 Hi, I’m @olavsdtr
+- 🤓 I'm studying for a master in Applied Computer Science
 - 👀 I’m interested in UX design, frontend and digital art
-- 🌱 I’m currently learning React and Sanity, and trying out Next and Gatsby
+- 🌱 I’m currently learning Python and Next